AbrahamChahla/itgLsCheckbox/README.md

 ##Customizing Boolean3

 Ha!
-We are going to do nothing to Boolean3.
+We are going to do nothing more with Boolean3.
 This will demonstrate how you can easily render a simple checkbox.

 ##Customizing Boolean4